Jordan181/tfl_scheduler/README.md

 # Overview

-Flask web app for shceduling calls to the TFL disruptions endpoint and storing the result in a database, using apscheduler for shceduling and SQLAlchemy with PostgreSQL backend.
+Flask web app for scheduling calls to the TFL disruptions endpoint and storing the result in a database, using apscheduler for shceduling and SQLAlchemy with PostgreSQL backend.

 ## API: